 Explores the basis of drug action, major categories of drugs, as well as risks and benefits of drug use from an individual, social and economic viewpoint.
 Other topics include historical perspective and ethno pharmacology; delivery, absorption, distribution, metabolism and elimination of drugs; modern drug development and regulation.
-Prerequisites: ENGL& 101 (Recommended: MATH 097).
+Prerequisites: ENGL& 101 (Recommended: MATH 097 or MATH 098).